 Top 10 Rick Nielsen Cheap Trick Songs

-For nearly 40 years, Rick Nielsen has been the commander-in-chief of one of the greatest rock and roll bands in the world.
+Rick Nielsen has been the commander-in-chief of one of the greatest rock and roll bands in the world for decades.
 Cheap Trick has been his vision, and as lead guitarist and primary songwriter, Nielsen helped shape the sound, style and attack of the band.
-More than ably helped by bassist Tom Petersson, drummer Bun E. Carlos and the one and only Robin Zander on vocals, Cheap Trick have been a musical force of few peers since first letting those power chords fly.
+More than ably helped by bassist Tom Petersson, erstwhile drummer Bun E. Carlos and the one and only Robin Zander on vocals, Cheap Trick have been a musical force of few peers since first letting those power chords fly.

-From that ever-so perfect guitar riff through the licks that ring out at the song's end, 'The House Is Rockin' (With Domestic Problems)' is prime Cheap Trick all the way.
-Nielsen is in command with that endless circular riff at the core, while his lead breaks throughout are first class, making this one in a long series of 'Lost Trick Classics.'
-Nice little Beatles guitar quote at the end as well.
+From that ever-so perfect guitar riff through the licks that ring out at the song's end, "The House Is Rockin' (With Domestic Problems)" is prime Cheap Trick all the way.
+Nielsen is in command with that endless circular riff at the core, while his lead breaks throughout are first class, making this one in a long series of "Lost Trick Classics."
+There's a nice little Beatles guitar quote at the end as well.

 Co-written by Nielsen and Tom Petersson, the title track from their third album is a haunting, psychedelic wonder.
 It's a cautionary tale about a drug experience leading to one's demise.
 The song borrows from many of Rick's favorite reference points, including the Beatles and the Move.
 The additions of cello, harpsichord, and mandocello (see No. 8 on our list of the Top 10 Rick Nielsen Cheap Trick Songs) help create a surreal, dreamlike sound.
 The spiraling "you can never come down" refrain coupled with the instrumental climax at the end is chilling.

 'Dream Police'From: 'Dream Police' (1979)